MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-downloads-interruptions.md

 :::image type="content" source="media/microsoft-edge-security-Download-interruptions/Dowload-was-blocked.png" alt-text="Download is blocked but user can keep or delete the download.":::

-On the `edge://downloads`, page, the user will see the same options:
+On the `edge://downloads` page, the user will see the same options.
+The next screenshot shows and example of these options.

 :::image type="content" source="media/microsoft-edge-security-Download-interruptions/msg-keep-delete-option.png" alt-text="Download is blocked but user can keep or delete the download.":::